Akaryocyte

 Akaryocytes, also known as akaryotes or acaryotes, are cells without a nucleus.
 The name is derived from the Greek prefix "a-", meaning "without" and the Greek "karyo-", meaning "nut" or "kernel".

 Types

 Akaryotes come in many different forms.
-Overall, there are four main types of akaryocytes discovered: Erythrocytes, commonly known as red blood cells, are concave-shaped cells responsible for gas exchange, and the transfer of nutrients throughout an organism.
-Red blood cells are classified as akaryocytes because they lack a cell nucleus after they have fully developed.
+Overall, there are four main types of akaryocytes discovered: Erythrocytes, commonly known as red blood cells, are a in mammals concave-shaped cells responsible for gas exchange, and the transfer of nutrients throughout an organism.
+Mammal red blood cells are classified as akaryocytes because they lack a cell nucleus after they have fully developed.
 The most common types of akaryocytes are bacteria, and archaea.
 Bacteria and archaea are unicellular organisms that lack organelles–specifically, a nucleus.
 They lack nuclei but contain other organelles that assist with the replication processes.
 Viruses are sometimes considered akaryocytes but the suffix "cyte" means cells.
 Akaryote is also used as a synonym for akaryocyte however 'ote" implies a taxonomic relationship that does not exist among akaryocytes.